US/Canada to Myanmar 40–80% OFF

 Nonstop (direct) vs 1-stop

-How much do flights from Australasia to Myanmar cost?
+How much do flights from US/Canada to Myanmar cost?

-No nonstop service exists between Australia or New Zealand and Myanmar.
-All routings require at least one connection, with total journey times of roughly 15-22 hours depending on hub choice.
+No nonstop service exists between US/Canada and Myanmar.
+All routings require at least one connection, with total journey times of roughly 20-28 hours depending on hub choice.

-This is standard for the route—most travelers connect through Singapore (SIN), Kuala Lumpur (KUL), or Bangkok (BKK) with minimal hassle.
+This is standard for the route—most travelers connect through Bangkok (BKK), Singapore (SIN), or Doha (DOH) with minimal hassle.
 Select connection times of 2.5-4 hours for international-to-international transfers—enough buffer for customs, security, and gate changes without excessive waiting.

 All ATC Superdeals are manually verified for optimal connection times and efficient hub routing.